Treatment of Rheumatoid Arthritis With DMARDs: Predictors of Response

 • - Creatinine <1.6.

-• - AST or ALT not over 1.2 x upper limit.
+• - Aspartate transferase (AST) or alanine aminotransferase (ALT) at or below 1.2 x upper limit.

-• - Albumin: up to 1.0 g/dL less than lower limit of normal.
+• - Albumin up to 1.0 g/dL below lower limit of normal.

 EXCLUSION CRITERIA: